formalsec/explode-js/bench/README.md

 ### B.1.2.
 FAST

-Load the FAST docker image as explained in section **A.3** and run the following commands:
+Run the following commands:

 ```sh
 $ cd explode-js
 $ python3 run-fast.py datasets/ out
 ```

 This will take approximately `[FIXME]` hours.
-To determine if the execution was successful, a table summarizing the results should be printed to the stdout at the end.
+The execution was successful if a table summarizing the results is printed to stdout at the end.

-As stated before, FAST does not generate executable exploits; those have to be manually put together from the output trace information.
+As stated before, FAST does not generate executable exploits; those have to be manually put together from the output log information.
 We have done that for all the generated traces in the dataset, which can be consulted in the folder `bench/datasets/fast-pocs`.
 To check the exploit generated for a specific package, say the `xopen@1.0.0` package, see file `bench/datasets/fast-pocs/xopen/poc.js`.

-To generate the FAST column results of Table 3, run:
+To generate the FAST results of Table 3, run:

 ```sh
 $ python3 table_fast.py
 ```

-To generate the FAST results of Table 6, run in the folder `[FIXME]`:
+To generate the FAST results of Table 6, run:

 ```sh
 $ python3 table_fast_time.py